gradiuscypher/grIDS/README.md

 [Bro Configuration]()

-# Future Additions
+# Future Additions + Modifications
 This is a list of future tools that could be added to this toolset for even more features.
+Also includes modifications.

+#### Features
 * Sysmon logging
 * Centralized Logging

+#### Modifications
+* Performance tuning for Elastic Stack